KaliRunyon/Create-your-own/README.md

 <h9> Make sure you hit the green "Commit Changes" button to save your files and/or code.</h9>
  <img src="Screen Shot 2021-04-08 at 10.29.51 PM (2).png" />
 <h8> Now the moment of truth, let's test our set up!"
-Did you happen to notice the "KaliRunyon.github.io"? this is going to be you link to your website you've created.
-So we are going to just tupe this straight into our search engine.
+Did you happen to notice the "KaliRunyon.github.io"? this is going to be you link to your website you've created, of course mirroring your specific username and repository name.
+So we are going to just type this straight into our search engine.
 And you should see something like this!
  <img src="Screen Shot 2021-04-08 at 10.38.35 PM.png"/>